ILIKEFUUD/CHSGardenPi/README.md

 If you want to run your own program from boot just copy the statement above and change 'monitor.py' to your file name.
 Remember to keep the '&' at the end of the statement so that the program doesn't go rogue if the pi shuts off unexpectedly.

+*REMEMBER TO KEEP THE STATEMENT ABOVE THE COMMENTS IF YOU WANT A SCRIPT TO RUN BEFORE LOGIN/ON BOOT*

 #Getting started resources